 The best Chinese companies at the heart of this movement are not only creating their products faster, but they’re doing it while starting to understand what consumers truly need.
 Many leading Internet companies in China, such as Alipay, Tencent, and Baidu, have hundreds of designers cranking out nearly every permutation of a possible design before quantitatively testing out what works with consumers.
 This is considered too risky by some executives because it could potentially lead to an over-reliance on consumer feedback, lack of responsibility internally, and failure to accurately judge what’s going to be successful in the market.
 But at its core, mass-craft is at the soul of modern industrial and software design—a process dictated by understanding the materiality of what’s being made while still making it inexpensively for hundreds of millions—if not billions—of customers who have expressed the need or desire for a certain type of product.

 Chinese innovation is discovering its voice, but not without significant influence from both outside market force.s and listening to consumer demands.
 The smartest organizations already realize this, and are undergoing a kind of cultural change that internalizes these forces.

 Based in Singapore, Brandon is the co-founder of frog’s studio in Shanghai & founder of frog's Singapore studio.

-Vivian is an Associate Strategy Director in frog's Shanghai studio.
+Vivian is an Associate Strategy Director in frog's Singapore studio.
 Working closely with frog's creative and technology teams, she tackles strategic issues related to the design process and frames opportunities into broader business context.